-The 2021 NSHS was conducted among tenants from PH (all jurisdictions), CH (all jurisdictions except the Northern Territory) and SOMIH (New South Wales, Queensland, South Australia and Tasmania).
+The 2023 NSHS was conducted among tenants from PH (all jurisdictions), CH (all jurisdictions except the Northern Territory), SOMIH (New South Wales, Queensland, South Australia and Tasmania), and ICH (Queensland).

 The data were collected via a combination of mail-out self-completed paper questionnaires, online self-completed questionnaires and face-to-face interviews.
 PH and CH tenants completed the survey via a combined mail-out/online methodology for all jurisdictions.
-For SOMIH tenants, surveys were completed via a combined mail-out/online methodology for three jurisdictions (Queensland, South Australia and Tasmania) and face-to-face interview in the other jurisdiction (New South Wales).
+For SOMIH tenants, surveys were completed via a combined mail-out/online methodology for two jurisdictions (South Australia and Tasmania) and face-to-face interview in the other two jurisdictions (New South Wales and Queensland).
+Queensland ICH tenants completed the survey via face-to-face interviews.